BVI & 3D Body Scanning

 SHAPE GB, THE NATIONAL CHILDRENSWEAR SURVEY:

 Select have recently completed the National Childrenswear Sizing Survey, Shape GB, sponsored by a number of major retailers.
 Shape GB is the first large-scale project to measure over 2,500 children nationwide using 3D body scanners.
 The results from measurement of 4-17 year olds was announced in April 2010 and data collection of 0-4 year olds was completed in 2012.
+A comprehensive report is now available to purchase on the Shape GB website.

 The National Childrenswear Survey is in three phases, the first of which is a collaboration between Next, Monsoon, George at ASDA, Shop Direct, The University of Hertfordshire, Manchester Metropolitan University, Loughborough University, Aston University and managed by Select given our long-term experience in 3D scanning and sizing surveys.
 Select managed the previous children’s survey, measuring over 4,000 children for M&S in 1999.